EdoLabWorks/IO-ControlModule/README.md

 If you press the toggle buttons on each device front-panel section, you can send an ON/OFF message and change the button color of the web control interface correspondingly.

-This application should be used together with the NodeJS Web Control interface.
+This application should be used together with the NodeJS web control interface.

 ##Installation
-For now, just open it in debug mode in Visual Studio and run the NodeJS Web Control application.
+For now, just open it in Visual Studio debug mode and run NodeJS web control application as separate process.

 [](https://github.com/EdoLabWorks/ximgs/blob/master/canvas.png)
 [](https://github.com/EdoLabWorks/xedo-imgs/blob/master/OverviewIOModule.png)